AnBowell/Final-Year-Project-py-galaxies/README.md

 The aim of this project is to implement differen physics routines in Python in the effort of creating a Python front end for L-Galaxies.

-THe useful classes and functions will be housed within the PyGalaxies module.
-Jupyter notebooks will be used to walk through how they can be used to get a desired output.
+The useful classes and functions will be housed within the PyGalaxies package.
+A driver script will then be used to control the flow of the model.

 ## Physics-routines
 Different physics routines will be added and tracked here.